Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

     * Use the information you acquire as effectively as possible

 ## Team culture building
+- build a team brand: catching name, logo, slogan...
+[PP]
 - small is good: 2-pizzas team
 - whiteboard sessions
 - team tenets as guidelines for priorities
 - clear team goals with deadlines
 - make decisions based on data
 - coding style reference, tools to enforce it, code reviews
+- allocate some hack time
 - regular emails with tips
-- allocate some hack time

 ## StandUp
 It mush be SHORT: